What is copy, and why should you care?

 “…well, I’m sure you could write a novel if you wanted to.”

-Besides, business owners outside industries like publishing and marketing don’t always use the term “copy.”
-No wonder people get confused.
+Besides, people outside industries like publishing and marketing don’t always use the term “copy.”

-Okay, so what IS copywriting?
+Okay, so what IS copy?

 “Copy” is used across different industries in different ways—a book publisher, a newspaper reporter, or an advertising executive might be talking about slightly different aspects of the written word when they use the term.